Angry Cat: 14 Signs Your Cat Is Mad at You

 He hides under the couch and refuses to come out

 Hiding is one of the first signs your cat is unhappy or fearful of you or the situation, says Amy Shojai, a certified animal behavior consultant and the author of ComPETability: Solving Behavior Problems in Your Multi-Cat Household.
 Resist the urge to try to drag your angry cat out of hiding—it’s a protective reflex, and if you force him to socialize before he’s ready he may become aggressive, she explains.
+A new study also shows that cats like baby talk AKA, your cat may respond to high-pitched voices.

 She suddenly gets very fluffy